 Partnerships are a big part of our work.
 Explore our key collaborations below:

-This is the second consecutive year that adidas has achieved the highest level in the ‘Brands to Zero’ program, demonstrating our effort on driving chemical management in our supplier base.
+This is the third consecutive year that adidas has achieved the highest level in the ‘Brands to Zero’ program, demonstrating our effort on driving chemical management in our supplier base.

-Maintains ranks in the top 3 for annual evaluations of green supply chain management among 280 companies.
-This evaluation covers environmental management, extending practices beyond direct business operation and enhancing transparency
+We were ranked at the top for annual evaluations of green supply chain management among 280 companies.
+This evaluation covers environmental management, extending practices beyond direct business operation, and enhancing transparency.